 Even at the court stage, a child’s case can still be sent to diversion.
 If the diversion program is successfully completed, the charge will be dismissed.
 This means a clean record for your child and the guarantee that this blemish on their record will not harm their future potential.

 Several conditions will be put on a child sentenced to probation.
-This list is definitely not a comprehensive list, but here are some of the more common conditions:
+Here are some of the more common conditions:

 - School Attendance Required

 - Obeying Parents Required

 - No contact with other juvenile probationers